Welcome to the MEMS Health Office!

 Cleanliness - Make every effort to send your child to school clean and dressed appropriately for the weather and school activities.
 Please remember that flip-flops are not permitted in school.

-Sleep/Nutrition - In order for your child to do their best, it is important they get a good night's sleep and eat a good breakfast.
+Sleep/Nutrition - In order for your child to do their best, it is important they get a good night's sleep and eat breakfast.

 Medical Conditions - To ensure the health and safety of your child, it is important that the nurse be aware of any medical conditions that may exist; i.e. asthma, allergies, diabetes, heart problems, seizures.

 Medications - The administration of medication in school shall be done only when a written order from the doctor along with written parent permission.
 This includes prescription medications, over the counter medications, and cough drops.
 These forms are located on the district nurse's website, here.
 Click on the appropriate document and print the packet out in it's entirety.
-Medications can only be brought to school by a parent/guardian.
+Medications can only be brought to school by a parent/guardian, per district policy.

-Emergency contact infomation - Please ensure Genesis is kept up to date with your telephone numbers and emergency contact information so we can reach you when needed.
+Emergency contact information - Please ensure Genesis is kept up to date with your telephone numbers and emergency contact information so we can reach you when needed.